Programmerino/AntiMinerblock/README.md

 });
 ```
 ## Donate!
-If you appreciate this project, feel free to send me money at:
+If you appreciate this project, feel free to send me PayPal money at:
 ```davis@skyrisbactera.com```

 ## TODO